 Are you seeing insects or bees around the eaves of your home?
 If you answered yes, then you might be dealing with a carpenter bee infestation.
-You may be wondering that bees are not much of an issue, unlike wasps.
-But, carpenter bees, just like their name, are a little different.
+You may be wondering why bees are not much of an issue, unlike cicada killer wasps.
+But carpenter bees, just like their name, are a little different.
 They may bring some real problems for you and your home.

 What Are Carpenter Bees?

 The name carpenter bee comes from their nesting behavior.
 These bees like to burrow and nest in wood.
 People also call them "wood bees".

 Carpenter bees are usually seen flying around the wooden structures of the house.
 They may nest in the eaves, wood shingles, shakes, siding, garden pergolas, benches, patios, and other unfinished wood surfaces.